 where the sum runs over all the permutations $\pi$ of the qubits and $K>0$ is a normalization constant.
-In the spin picture, the $\ket{D_{N}^{(k)}}$ states are equivalent to the eigenvectors $\ket{s,m}$ of the collective $S_3$ operator, with $s=N/2$ and $m=(N-2k)/2$ \cite{PhysRev.93.99}.
-Consequently, $\SymNHone$ is isomorphic to the Hilbert space $\Hs^{(s)}$ of a spin $s$ system, both being of dimension $N+1=2s+1$.
+Due to the fact that the $\ket{D_{N}^{(k)}}$ states are equivalent to the eigenvectors $\ket{s,m}$ of the collective operator $S_z$, with $s=N/2$ and $m=(N-2k)/2$ \cite{PhysRev.93.99}, the subspace $\SymNHone$ is isomorphic to the Hilbert space $\Hs^{(s)}$ of a spin $s$ system, both being of dimension $N+1=2s+1$.
 Global unitary transformations restricted in $\SymNHone$ correspond to $SU(N+1)$ transformations in $\Hs^{(s)}$.